 If a journalist asks you about any health, statistical or specific information about Cancer Council SA or Cancer Council Helpline Helpline 13 11 20, please refer them to Cancer Council SA.

 Unfortunately newspapers have limited resources and can’t be everywhere to cover every event, so sometimes a letter to the Editor is a great way to let the community know about your upcoming fundraising efforts.
 It’s also a good way to thank the community for supporting you and to receive post-event coverage.

-If you are developing flyers to promote your event and would like to include the Cancer Council SA Community Supporter logo, please contact the Project Officer.
+If you are developing flyers to promote your event and would like to include the Cancer Council SA Community Supporter logo, please contact the Community Fundraising Officer.
 Just remember to get permission before using or publishing Cancer Council SA’s name and logo.

-The sooner you bank your fundraising dollars, the sooner it can start working to beat cancer in South Australia!
-Please quote your reference number so we know who to thank!
+The sooner you bank your fundraising dollars, the sooner it can start assisting Cancer Council SA in providing vital cancer research, cancer prevention, cancer support and advocacy in South Australia.
+Please refer to your community fundraising welcome pack you received when you first registered with Cancer Council SA and don’t forget to quote your reference number so we know who to thank!

 Funds must be given to Cancer Council SA within 28 days of completing your fundraising activity.
 There are various ways you can do this:

 - Bank your funds at any Bank SA branch with the information provided in your welcome pack.

 - Use BPAY to transfer funds using the details on your banking information form.

 - Send us a cheque made payable to Cancer Council SA with your event registration number.

 - Call Cancer Council SA office to make a credit card payment.
 Alternatively you can complete your credit card details on the banking information form and return them to the Cancer Council SA office.